nxame/awesome/README.md

 - [10play/10tap-editor](https://github.com/10play/10tap-editor) - React Native Rich Text Editor
 - [AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin](https://github.com/AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin) - A user-friendly plug-in that makes it easy to generate stable diffusion images inside Photoshop using either Automatic or ComfyUI as a backend.
-- [Agenta-AI/agenta](https://github.com/Agenta-AI/agenta) - The open-source workspace for building AI agents and automations for teams.
+- [Agenta-AI/agenta](https://github.com/Agenta-AI/agenta) - Agenta is a workspace where you and your team build agents and automations.
 - [Arthi-chaud/Meelo](https://github.com/Arthi-chaud/Meelo) - Self-hosted Music Server.
 Focused on metadata integration & UI
 - [ArtiomTr/jest-coverage-report-action](https://github.com/ArtiomTr/jest-coverage-report-action) - Track your code coverage in every pull request.
 - [BabylonJS/Babylon.js](https://github.com/BabylonJS/Babylon.js) - Babylon.js is a powerful, beautiful, simple, and open game and rendering engine packed into a friendly JavaScript framework.